pc-aide/FCA/eve-ng/lab07 - Create Remote Access VPN/README.md

 set admintimeout 60
 end

-# remove popUP what 's new in fortios 7.0
+# remove popUP what is new in fortios 7.0
 config system admin
 edit admin
-set gui-ignore-release-overview-version 7.0.0
+set gui-ignore-release-overview-version "7.0.0"
 end
 ````